 After about a week or so, you can check back to see how the IMO is developing.
 If you see a blossom of white fuzz (like white floss cotton candy) all around your collection box, then it's a major success.
 And if it's your first hunt, that's even greater.

-However, if you see a few white spots here and there, then it is okay!
-It is perfectly fine.
+However, if you see only a few white spots here and there, it is also okay.
 Any reds, yellows, or greens are fine.
 This can be considered a learning experience and it does take a while for many people to find the sweet spot.

 If you see some black mold on top, then we may need to discard those.
 It's not really the beneficial IMO we're heading for.
 Anything other than the white fuzz (or reds, yellows, greens) may mean some troublemakers.
 We'd better release them out in the wild.